 With his grim, determined look, his savage-looking bears, his great defensive skills and his recurring offensive actions the now 33 years old Trifon Ivanov has already become a cult figure of international football.
 Worshipped by his fans, a nightmare for every coach, his appearances are always a balancing act between genius and lunacy.
 His gestures and facial expressions during a game are often worthy of the stage.

 Trifon Ivanov was born on July 27th 1965 in Lipnitza, a small village near Veliko Tarnovo.
 He was formed at Etar Tarnovo, where he played together with Krassimir Balakov.
-Before becoming an outstanding defensive player Trifon played as a striker, which explains that he sometimes forgets about his defensive duties to help his team in the attack, where he has scored more than a goal.
+Before becoming an outstanding defensive player Trifon played as a striker, which explains that he sometimes forgets about his defensive duties to help his team in the attack.
 He made his debut with Etar Tarnovo at the age of 18 and joined the famous Bulgarian club CSKA Sofia in 1989 where he made his first appearance on the international scene together with Hristo Stoitchkov.
-Like Stoichkov, Ivanov left Bulgaria to play in the Spanish Primera Division, where he played for Real Betis Sevilla.There he has to come over ups and downs , apart from the teams lack of succes, he's often criticised for his indiscipline and is transferred to the swiss club Xamax Neuchatel in 1993.
+Like Stoichkov, Ivanov left Bulgaria to play in the Spanish Primera Division, where he played for Real Betis Sevilla.There he has to come over ups and downs , apart from the teams lack of success, he's often criticized for his indiscipline and is transferred to the Swiss club Xamax Neuchatel in 1993.